collocations.org

 The other bidders for the contract complained that it had not been a fair contest.

-exciting, good, great, thrilling | bitter | head-to-head
+exciting, good, great, real, thrilling

 The contestants are eliminated one by one until the last two compete in a head-to-head contest.

-VERB + CONTEST
+VERB + contest

 have, hold, run

-We have three major beauty contests a year. | Sporting contests are held in the arena.
+We have three major beauty contests a year.

 compete in, enter, take part in